soc-ucsd/mixed-traffic/docs/smoothing_traffic_flow.md

 ```
 Animation setting:

-- velUpperBound means the upper bound vehicle speed.
+- velUpperBound means the upper bound of vehicle speed.
 It was set to 15 m/s.
 Corresponding to the green color for Animation.
-- velLowerBound indicate the lower bound vehicle speend.
+- velLowerBound indicate the lower bound of vehicle speend.
 It was set to 8 m/s.
-Corresponding to the red color.
+Corresponding to the red color for Animation.
+- Vehicle size was set to 12 by default.
 ```matlab
 velUpperBound = 15; % color
 velLowerBound = 8; % color